Please support the Photovoltaic Solar Farming Initiative (PVSFI)

 Here are some current mega-high dollar megawatt farm locations that are either producing, under construction, or in permit and/or licensing stages: Calico Solar San Bernardino County, 850 MW (Mega Watts) Abengoa Near Harper Dry Lake 250 MW Palen/ (Solar Millennium) Palen Solar Power Project 484 MW Blythe About 2 miles north of Interstate 10 and 8 miles west of Blythe in an unincorporated area of Riverside County.
 1,000 MW.
 Ridgecrest On BLM lands immediately south of U.S. 395, 250 MW Imperial Valley About 100 miles east of San Diego, 750 mw Ivanpah The Mojave Desert, near the Nevada border, 392 MW Genesis 25 miles west of Blythe in an undeveloped area of the Sonoran Desert, 250 MW Beacon Solar 9 In Eastern Kern County on the western edge of the Mojave Desert along the California State Route 14 corridor, 250 MW Rice Solar On private property surrounded by federally managed lands in eastern Riverside County adjacent to State Route 62.
 150 MW San Joaquin In Fresno County in the southern San Joaquin Valley, 107 MWRio Mesa Solar Electric Generating Facility (SEGF)Coalinga Chevron/Brightsource Solar-to-Steam Demonstration FacilityHidden Hills Solar Electric Generating System (SEGS)

-Let us all agree that if we are going to be a true leaders in renewable energy, than it’s got to be a total team effort – not just the big corporations getting the surplus of pretty much everything and destroying our lands/enviroment in the process.
+Let us all agree that if we/Californians are going to be the true leaders in renewable energy, than it’s got to be a total team or family effort – nobody gets left behind.
+So, let’s not just allow the big corporations getting the surplus of pretty much everything green and destroying our lands/environment in the process.
+Let’s include all of us!

 Thank you for your valuable time,